 The Brianna O’Connor Hersey Scholarship at WGSI celebrates the life and intellectual commitments of Brianna Hersey, a brilliant PhD student in WGSI who died on March 31, 2018.
 It is awarded annually to a talented first year WGSI PhD student.
-Together with Karen Hersey and Brianna’s family, WGSI is working to turn this scholarship into a permanent award that will be given annually.
-With the support of donors, friends, family, and WGSI, we plan to award a permanently running Brianna O’Connor Hersey Scholarship, beginning in the fall of 2021.
+Together with Brianna’s mother Karen Hersey and Brianna’s family, and with the support of donors and friends, WGSI will award a permanently running Brianna O’Connor Hersey Scholarship, beginning in the fall of 2021.

 Brianna Hersey was passionate about learning, mentoring, friendship, and teaching and had looked forward to building a career in women and gender studies.
 She was an original thinker and creative scholar who challenged her family, friends and school communities to rethink what a good life is.
 Her life was mired with chronic and acute illness.
 Unlike many memorial scholarships established posthumously, Brianna helped to design this scholarship and it reflects her values for graduate education.
 She requested the scholarship be awarded annually to a WGSI PhD student who has completed their first year of study and demonstrates resilience and drive, shows strong communication skills, exemplifies creative thinking and methods, connects large and small scale thinking in their research, as well as engages with local or transnational communities in meaningful ways.